-Many European countries are electing right-leaning governments, sometimes far right.
-In the latest Swedish elections we have a block of three traditionally 'right' parties, including the Liberals - supported by the far-right Swedish Democrats.
+European countries are electing right-leaning governments.
+In the latest Swedish elections 2022 we have a majority block of three conservative parties including the Liberals - supported by the far-right Swedish Democrats.

 The context for this shift is described in a text by Jasenko Selimovic, born in Sarajevo in 1968.
 Film director, writer, politician for the Liberal Party and member of the European Parliament.
-This text was published 1984 in the opinion section of the main Swedish daily, Dagens Nyheter DN Debate 2/9/14.
+This text was published 1984 in the opinion section of a major Swedish daily, Dagens Nyheter DN Debate 2/9/14.

 An open discussion